 Trademark Search & Clearance

-You want to protect your business’s brand.
+You’re a Seattle company and you want to protect your business’s brand.
 Maybe you’ve already been using a brand name and/or logo, or perhaps you’re considering whether to use one for a new business you’re starting.
 Either way, it’s time to consider registering for trademark protection.

 The first step toward protecting your business mark is to search for others who may be using a mark and assess whether you’ll likely be able to register your mark with the United States Patent and Trademark Office (USPTO).
 The search and clearance process is the focus of today’s post.